hanks/prelude/README.md

 ```

 ## Run
 At this time, just open Emacs and wait, and it will do the configuration automatically.
 Then Happy Coding!

+## FAQ
+1. How to fix `File error: http://melpa.org/packages/xxx, Not found`?
+	Use `M-x package-refresh-contents` to update packages.